Evidence in DC Drug Cases

 Unfortunately, many people charged with an offense feel pressured to act quickly, which might prove to be detrimental to their case.
 By working with a well-versed lawyer, you could have help in understanding your legal rights and options.

-What Needs to be Proven in a DC Drug Case
+What is Possession in a DC Drug Case?

 The burden of proof for the prosecution depends on the specific charges of a case.
 For example, if someone is charged with possession of a controlled substance, the government needs to prove one of the two types: actual or constructive.